fred-aghq/tf-playground/README.md

 1. `cd` into one of the top-level dirs, i.e. `cd docker`
 1. run `terraform plan` to check
 1. run `terraform apply` to run

-> This repo is for my own personal development and learning. *I DO NOT TAKE ANY RESPONSIBILITY* for any server/cloud provider charges you incur as a result of using this code.

 ### How to teardown
 1. run `terraform destroy`